mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     vault read -field=client_id identity/oidc/client/<client-application-name>
     ```

 1. Create an [OIDC provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider#oidc-providers).
+The value of `issuer` is the address of your Vault cluster as a URL and port, such as `https://192.0.2.255:8300`.
 Learn about the [endpoint for creating an OIDC provider](https://developer.hashicorp.com/vault/api-docs/secret/identity/oidc-provider#create-or-update-a-provider).

     ```shell
     vault write identity/oidc/provider/<client-application-name> allowed_client_ids="<oidc-client-id>" issuer="<vault-cluster-url>"